THE RESILIENCE ROOM

 A quick fix with canned solutions that are not person-specific.
 It is not about giving parents a “quick fix” for their pain or their child’s challenges, something that is unrealistic and impossible to deliver.
 It is about parents supporting parents with the goal of understanding themselves more deeply, so they can gain clarity and confidence, leading to action that can get them through those stuck points in their life as it relates to their parenting experience.

 It is not exclusively an output of educational information about neurobehavioral conditions.
 Yes, that is one side of the coin that is a core component of this membership framework, but this community is unique in that it acknowledges the other side of the coin which is you, the parent and the impact this experience of parenting someone with challenging behavioral symptoms can have.

 The Resilience Room is:

-A community that is moderated by a therapist and expert in the neurobehavioral model who is also the parent of a child with significant neurobehavioral challenges.
+A community that is moderated by an expert in the neurobehavioral model who is also the parent of a child with significant neurobehavioral challenges.
 Members have direct access to this expertise on a weekly basis.

-A community rooted in the neurobehavioral model and framework where person-specific, proactive accommodations can be developed.
+A community rooted in the Brain First model and framework where person-specific, proactive accommodations can be developed.

 A place with clear purpose and clear direction, with educational lessons as well as live interaction with the moderator and other community members on a weekly basis.

-A place where parents will understand their child more intimately from a neurobehavioral perspective and will be supported as they work to put the model into everyday practice.
+A place where parents will understand their child more intimately from a Brain First perspective and will be supported as they work to put the model into everyday practice.

 A community where parents will find others who understand intimately their day-to-day reality, where they will find hope, support, inspiration and reprieve.